sambradley-rsm/gpt-x-docs/docs/installation.md

     During installation, you can choose to select existing Azure resources if applicable.
 This provides flexibility in managing and deploying resources across multiple environments.

 By following this method, you can ensure that all required resources are correctly configured and tested before deploying GPT-X using Terraform in critical environments.

 ---

+## Maintenance and Monitoring

+### System Monitoring

+- **Application Insights**:
+    - Utilize Application Insights for performance monitoring and diagnostics.
+- **Azure Monitor**:
+    - Set up Azure Monitor to track resource utilization and health.

+### Resource Scaling

+- **Manual Scaling**:
+    - Adjust resource tiers for services like Cosmos DB and App Service Plans through the Azure Portal.
+- **Auto-Scaling**:
+    - Configure auto-scaling rules where applicable to handle variable workloads.

+### Updating and Patching

+- **Application Updates**:
+    - Follow provided instructions for updating the GPT-X application when new versions are released.
+- **Azure Updates**:
+    - Keep Azure services up to date by applying patches and updates as recommended by Microsoft.

+---